 On February 2, millions of Americans will turn their focus to Gobbler’s Knob.
-Everyone will be eager to learn if we’ll get an early spring (fingers crossed 🤞) or six more weeks of winter when Punxsutawney Phil makes his dawn appearance.
+Everyone will be eager to learn if we will get an early spring (fingers crossed 🤞) or six more weeks of winter when Punxsutawney Phil makes his dawn appearance.

 If the great prognosticator sees his shadow, there will be six more weeks of winter.
 However, if he does not, spring is just around the corner.